Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

-## Manual, Item-level, Audio Quality Control Workflow
+## Manual, Item-level Audio Quality Control Workflow

 The following workflow describes the manual, item-level workflow for Quality Control of the Himan Brown audio collection.